debba/storytel-player/README.md

 ## Development Notes

-- The Electron app runs on a fixed window size (480x800) and is always on top
+- The Electron app features a compact UI (480x800 window size) optimized for desktop use
+- Single instance lock prevents multiple app instances from running simultaneously
-- In development mode, both React and Fastify servers run concurrently
+- In development mode, the app connects to local dev servers (React on port 3000, Fastify on port 3001)
-- The production build uses esbuild for the server for faster builds
-- ASAR packaging excludes the server directory for proper file access
+- In production mode, the app serves static files from `client/build/` and runs the bundled server
+- The embedded Fastify server is managed by the Electron main process
+- TypeScript is used throughout the project (Electron, React, and Fastify)
+- Certificate errors are ignored in development mode for local HTTPS testing

 ## Technologies Used

-- **Frontend**: React 18, Tailwind CSS, Axios
+- **Frontend**: React 18, TypeScript, Tailwind CSS, Vite, i18next, Axios
-- **Backend**: Fastify, JWT authentication, CORS
+- **Backend**: Fastify 5, TypeScript, @fastify/cors, dotenv
-- **Desktop**: Electron 38+
+- **Desktop**: Electron 38+, electron-store
-- **Build Tools**: React Scripts, esbuild, electron-builder
+- **Build Tools**: Vite, esbuild, electron-builder, TypeScript compiler
-- **Development**: Concurrently, Nodemon
+- **Development**: Concurrently, tsx (for server watch mode)

 ## License